FACG2/GIRIH/README.md

 For the MVP we will be focusing on the prospective clients, users searching sustainable design solutions and the GIRIH staff members.

 ## User stories
+- [] As a staff member, I want to be able to view analytics, stats and insights about the website.

+- [] As a staff member, I want to easily view, edit, add and delete categories and projects in the gallery.

-[] As a staff member, I want to be able to easily update the content of the website; add, edit and delete
+- [] As a staff member, I want to easily view, edit and update the company and team information.

+- [] As a guest user, I want to be able to easily view featured projects in the home page

+- [] As a guest user, I want to be able to calculate the estimated cost for a design (building or interior)

+- [] As a guest user, I want to be able to view different projects and categories in a gallery page.